Sprees/graphql-mini/README.md

 ### Project Summary
 - In this project we will use GraphQL Query Language to structure our data on the server and Apollo to interact with GraphQL on the client (app).
 We will interact with a traditional RESTful API `Star Wars` and translate it into GraphQL.
 - For basic styling and organization we have some files and folders provided for us.
-Lets get familiar with the structure
 - `server/graphql/model.js` is where our data for this project is stored, and it was pulled from the [Star Wars](https://swapi.co/) API.

 ### Completed Example